-PSYC217 Chemical Dependency
+PSYC217M Chemical Dependency

 This course introduces the concepts of chemical dependency as related to the individual and the family.
 This course discusses the disease concept of chemical dependency, the concept of denial, models for change and available treatment options for people with chemical dependency and related issues.
-Prerequisites: ENGL110 and PSYC110 with a grade of "C" or better (Fulfills Social Science requirement).
+Prerequisites: ENGL110M and PSYC110M with a grade of "C" or better (Fulfills Social Science requirement).
 Offered every fall.

-PSYC220 Adult Development
+PSYC220M Adult Development

 This course provides perspective on psychological influences that affect adult development and the aging process.
-Discussion of adult development, including cognitive, social and personality development and other issues will be presented.
+Discussion of adult development, including cognitive, social, and personality development, and other issues will be presented.
 A major focus of the course will be on the application of theories of typical development to the challenge of aging.
-Prerequisites: ENGL110 and PSYC210 with a grade of "C" or better (Fulfills Social Science requirement) Offered every spring.
+Prerequisite: ENGL110M and PSYC210M with a grade of "C" or better OR permission of the Liberal Arts: Behavioral/Social Science and Humanities Department Chair.
+(Fulfills Social Science requirement).
+Offered every spring.

-PSYC225 Social Psychology
+PSYC225M Social Psychology

 This course offers the opportunity to consider both the theory and research specific to human behavior in social contexts.
 The dynamics of this interplay will be explored through topics that can include, but is not limited to: attitude formation/change; communication; aggression; stereotyping and prejudice; peer/familial/romantic relationships; aggression and community settings.
 A laboratory application in the form of a field-based project will complement the scope of this course.
-Prerequisites: ENGL110 and PSYC110 with a grade of "C" or better.
+Prerequisites: ENGL110M and PSYC110M with a grade of "C" or better.

-PSYC230 Educational Psychology
+PSYC230M Educational Psychology

 Reviews the application of psychological principles to the educational environment and covers theories of cognitive processes and development, learning and social and moral development as they apply to learning and teaching.
 Issues involving assessment, classroom management, individual differences and socioeconomic and developmental influences on learning are also presented.
 Application of theoretical perspective to classroom teaching is emphasized.
-Prerequisite: PSYC110.
+Prerequisite: PSYC110M.
 (Fulfills Social Science requirement).
 Offered every spring.

-PSYC234 Child and Adolescent Development
+PSYC234M Child and Adolescent Development

 This class provides an intermediate exploration of the fundamentals of physical, cognitive, social and emotional development, from the prenatal period through adolescence.
 Various contemporary psychological perspectives and theories on human development will be analyzed and discussed.
-Prerequisites: ENGL110 and PSYC210 with a grade of "C" or better (Fulfills Social Science requirement).
+Prerequisites: ENGL110M and PSYC210M with a grade of "C" or better (Fulfills Social Science requirement).
 Offered every fall.

-PSYC235 Health Psychology
+PSYC235M Health Psychology

-Presents issues of health and wellness based on the triangle of health psychology: mind, body and spirit, to help students better understand the role that stress, mind set, positive and negative relationships and life choices play in one's overall health.
-Also addresses stress reduction concepts, positive coping styles, the formation of healthy relationships and the building of healthy lifestyles, as well as the effect these have on one's overall quality of life.
+This course is created to help the student understand issues of health and wellness based on the triangle of health psychology: mind, body, and spirit.
+It is designed to have the student better understand the role that stress, mindset, positive and negative relationships, and life choices play in one's overall health.
+The course also addresses stress reduction concepts, positive coping styles, the formation of healthy relationships, and the building of healthy lifestyles, as well as the affect that all of these have on one's overall quality of life.
 This course brings to the students' awareness the factors and behavioral methods that facilitate a resilient quality of life that is very different in nature and practice from the coping style of psychosocial survival.
-Prerequisite: PSYC110 with a grade of "C" or better.
-(Fulfills Social Science Requirement).
-Offered every spring.
+Prerequisites: PSYC110M, ENGL110M with a grade of "C" or better.
+(Fulfills Social Science requirement).

-ROBO210 Robotic Processes
+ROBO210M Robotic Processes

-This course covers the tasks that an operator, technician, engineer or programmer needs to set up and program a robot.
+This course covers the knowledge and skills that an operator, technician, engineer or programmer needs to set up and program a robot.
 Recommended safety procedures are integrated into all training exercises.
 There are lectures, demonstrations and a series of lab exercises designed to reinforce what the student has learned.
-Prerequisites: AMT110; AMT115; AMT120
+Prerequisite: MATH090M with a grade of "C or better.

-ROBO211 Robotic Design
+ROBO211M Robotic Design